richardcom/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete problem report mechanism behaves at each step.

 Step 1.
-User input an input: `deleteProblemReport 2`
+User input an input: `deletepr 2`

 Step 2.
-Logic Manager would parse the input `deleteProblemReport 2`, and determines that it is a delete problem command.
+Logic Manager would parse the input `deletepr 2`, and determines that it is a delete problem command.

 Step 3.
 DeleteProblemCommandParser would parse the index of the report to be deleted.